velopert/gin-rest-api-sample/README.md

 ## gin-rest-api-sample
+Golang REST API sample with MariaDB integration using Gin and GORM.
+(This project IS NOT a starter kit, it is just an example project.)

-This project is a sample project that contains following features
+This project is a sample project that contains following features:

 - REST API server with [Gin Framework](https://github.com/gin-gonic/gin)
 - Modular Routes